Chart Color Schemes

 Mount Morgan features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 55.4% of all households, including 14.7% couples with children, 25.5% couples without children, and 13.0% single parent families.
-Non-family households constitute the remaining 44.6%, with lone person households at 40.3% and group households comprising 4.6%.
-The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.
+Family households dominate at 55.4% of all households, comprising 14.7% couples with children, 25.5% couples without children, and 13.0% single parent families.
+Non-family households make up the remaining 44.6%, with lone person households at 40.3% and group households comprising 4.6% of the total.
+The median household size of 2.1 people is smaller than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households